 The Foreign Fulbright Pakistan program is administered by staff in the Denver and New York offices.
 This program oversees the placement of over 150 Foreign Fulbright grantees at U.S. institutions and provides academic oversight of the grantees while they are in the U.S. IIE staff work closely with the grantees, their academic institutions, and Fulbright program sponsors.

-Click here for more on Foreign Fulbright Student Services.
+Learn more about Foreign Fulbright Student Services

 The Rocky Mountain Regional Center hosts guidance sessions for applicants to the US Student Fulbright Program, hosts selection panels, and supports campuses within the Rocky Mountain region in advising their students on applying to the Fulbright Program.